Firehouse Becomes 'Saving Grace' for Newborn in a 'Baby Box', Here's How Christians Can Help

 The number of single moms has tripled since 1960.
 Maggio claims two out of three of those women are "unchurched."
 She thinks this is a great opportunity for the church to "take it a step further to see how we can serve these women in an effective way so they don’t feel overwhelmed and exasperated."

-Organizations like The Life of a Single Mother and Young Life are in place to help single moms deal with their root issues while providing the support they so desperately need.
+Organizations like The Single Life of Mothers and Young Life are in place to help single moms deal with their root issues while providing the support they so desperately need.

 Maggio, an 11-time Circle of Excellence winner, author, and speaker, says single moms have unique struggles in three main areas: parenting, finances and emotional or spiritual support.